All Episodes

 Oh my gosh, I was so worried about that.

-The Washington Examiner says congressional officials and these anti-regulation groups, they're tallying up some of the regulations that Trump can eliminate under House and Senate rules.
+The Washington Examiner says congressional officials and these anti-regulation groups, they're tallying up some of the regulations that Trump can eliminate under his House and Senate rules.

-Utilizing the congressional and presidential Trump, he can potentially repeal 48 major regulations at a minimum, which cost $42 billion and 53 million hours of paperwork.
+He can potentially repeal 48 major regulations at a minimum, which cost $42 billion and 53 million hours of paperwork.

 This is what we can just start doing.